fantana21/SoftwareDevelopment/GitAndGitHubGuidelines.md

 ## Git workflow

-We use [trunk-based
-development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development)
-to support CI/CD (continuous integration/continuous delivery).
+For proper software projects, we use [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) to support CI/CD (continuous integration/continuous delivery).
 We also aim for a semi-linear history, because I think it's the cleanest and clearest.
 This means:

 - Small, frequent changes are merged to the trunk (= main branch)
 - The main branch always contains functional software that passes all tests